 The six members of Monty Python all had considerable television comedy experience by the time Monty Python's Flying Circus began airing in 1969.
 Unfortunately, very little of their earlier work has survived.

 The sketch series At Last The 1948 Show, regarded as one of the two "parent series" of Flying Circus, ran on ITV for 13 episodes across two series in 1967 and was the first TV series to star Graham Chapman as well as Tim Brooke-Taylor and Marty Feldman, and the second to star John Cleese (the first being The Frost Report).
 Aside from some sketches compiled into specials for Swedish and Australian television, the series was wiped and believed lost for many years.
-However, between 1994 and 2010, kinescopes and other recordings of six episodes were recovered, and a seventh was reconstructed from the specials.
-Various isolated sketches exist from each of the other six episodes, so that about 90 minutes' worth of material is still missing.
-Most of the missing material exists as audio recordings, except for part of the last episode of Series 2. note (Audio recordings of these episodes and many other programmes mentioned on this page were returned to the BBC in 2008 from the collection of BBC Radio WM employee Ed Doolan, who made audio tapes of many BBC programmes from 1967 onward.)
+However, between 1994 and 2010, kinescopes and other recordings of six episodes were recovered, & a further two in October 2014 (which were, coincidentally, the first & last episodes), and a ninth was reconstructed from the specials.
+Various isolated sketches exist from each of the other four episodes, so that about 60 minutes' worth of material is still missing.
+Most of the missing material exists as audio recordings. note (Audio recordings of these episodes and many other programmes mentioned on this page were returned to the BBC in 2008 from the collection of BBC Radio WM employee Ed Doolan, who made audio tapes of many BBC programmes from 1967 onward.)